ShanePloj/A03Integration/README.md

 # A03Integration
-Project Management Assignment 3 - Continuouse Integration
+Project Management Assignment 3 - Continuous Integration

+Click "index.php" to open the website.